Statistics to rethink Safety at Schools

-Conclusion: If schools have some training material to rely on, districts have vested interest in hiring safety personnel for all the schools and 90% of them have controlled access to campus, and if there is still safety issues then these areas require a hard look
+If schools have some training material to rely on, districts have vested interest in hiring safety personnel for all the schools and 90% of them have controlled access to campus, and if there are still safety issues then these areas require a hard look

-- Improvement to training materials by providing latest context
+- Improvement of training materials by providing the latest context

-- Adding more SROs to the system and increasing the focus on right set of schools
+- Adding more SROs to the system and increasing the focus on the right set of schools

 - More lockdown, fire or other safety drills that are checklist driven and externally audited